MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 * Bypassing the built-in minimum refresh timer for banner ads by any means, including (but not limited to) swapping [AdControl](https://docs.microsoft.com/uwp/api/microsoft.advertising.winrt.ui.adcontrol) objects or forcing a page refresh without user interaction.

-* Using live ad units (that is, ad units that you obtain from the Windows Dev Center dashboard) during development and testing, or in an emulator.
+* Using live ad units (that is, ad units that you obtain from Partner Center) during development and testing, or in an emulator.

 * Writing or distributing code that calls ad services through means other than the Microsoft advertising libraries running in the context of your app.